Substance Painter to V-Ray - PBR Workflow

 blobid6.png

-Please note that since Substance Painter doesn’t represent physically based refraction in the viewport, the result from V-Ray looks different, but it is more accurate.
-Since you are making the material for V-Ray using Substance, it is more correct to look at the V-Ray render result rather than the Substance Painter viewport result.
-Because of that, you may need to iterate between Substance Painter and V-Ray by making changes on the map you use for the Refraction in order to get the desired effect.
+Substance Painter doesn’t represent physically based refraction in the viewport, hence why the result from V-Ray will look different, but more accurate.
+Due to the different viewport representations, to get desired results, some iteratation between Substance Painter and V-Ray must be done by making changes on the map you use for the Refraction.

 Diffuse_%2B_Normals_%2B_Metallic_%2B_Roughness_%2B_Refraction_and_Opacity.png

-Render with Diffuse, Normal, Metallic, Roughness, Refraction, Opacity and Ambient Occlusion:
+Render with Diffuse, Normal, Metallic, Roughness, Refraction and Opacity

 Diffuse_%2B_Normals_%2B_Metallic_%2B_Roughness_%2B_Refraction_%2B_Opacity_%2B_AO.png